vtsykun/mq-insight/README.md

 * Delete invalid message from queue
 * Support dbal and amqp driver

+## Demo
+See our [Administration Demo](http://demo.oroinc.me/insight/queue-status/).
+The credentials are prefilled, just click Log in

 ## Non-mandatory requirements

 * This package requires Unix/Linux (Window supported partly) with `ps` utils